Red Velvet Cake & Cinnamon Buttercream Frosting Recipe

 - Divide the batter equally into the prepared pans and lightly smooth their tops.
 The pans should be about 1/2-full.(I use my kitchen scale to be sure both pans are equal)

 - Bake the cake layers for 20 to 30 minutes or until the top feels firm and gives slightly when touched. (inserted a toothpick in the middle should have a few moist crumbs attached, but not batter.)

 - Loosen the sides with a small metal spatula or sharp knife.
 Invert onto a cake rack and place upright to cool completely until they are no longer warm.
 Then, wrap the cakes up tight with plastic wrap and put them in the fridge for at least 2-3 hours or overnight before frosting.

-- Continue beating on high speed until frosting is fluffy
+- Continue beating on high speed until the frosting is fluffy

 - Place butter in a large mixing bowl and blend slightly.
 Add cream cheese and blend until combined, about 30 seconds.